-There are two ways to express the simple future (futuro do indicativo) in Portuguese.
+There are two ways to express the simple future tense (futuro do indicativo) in Portuguese.

 You can use what I will call the formal conjugation of the verb.
 You just need to memorize it like you do with every other verb tense.

-Or you can express the future tense using the verb Ir.
+Or you can express the future tense in Portuguese using the verb Ir.
 This is a bit more informal, but it is the predominant form in spoken Brazilian Portuguese and in informal written Portuguese.

 Let me show you how to do this.
 Here is the video:

 To express the simple future (futuro do indicativo) using the verb Ir, all you need to know is the present tense (presente do indicativo) conjugation of the verb Ir.
-I have a video lesson about that here.
-Check it out.
+I have a Portuguese lesson with all you need to know to conjugate the verb Ir and use it correctly.

 Here are two sentences in the future tense using the verb Ir: